 Gavi Gangadhareshwara Temple originally was small temple cut out of monolithic rock around the 9th century.
 It is devoted to Lord Shiva and has typical attributes of Shaivite temples – including the Nandi ox in the front of the temple and the main shrine – Sivalinga – inside the temple.

 More unique are some other sculptures.
-Depiction of Agni – god of fire – is one of the few in Southern India.
+The depiction of Agni – god of fire – is one of the few in Southern India.

 By far the most interesting feature of this temple though are two enormous rock-cut discs placed on the top of columns in the front yard of the temple.
 One disc is called Surya Pana (Sun disc) and the other – Chandra Pana (Moon disc), both have identical size with the diameter of some 2 m.
 Each of them rests on two smaller sculptures of Nandi bulls.
 Both discs have been produced in very high quality.